Nando-C/Buildweek/README.md

 ## Usage

-- Once you open the application, you will land on the the home page, where you can see all the posts made from you and your network.
+- When you open the application, you will land on the the home page, where you can see all the posts made from you and your network.

     <img src="linkedin/public/linkedIn-home.png" alt="home">